 The number of eligible students is calculated from the test answer documents and includes all students who were tested, students who should have been tested but were absent, and students who were not tested for other reasons.
-(The count of eligible students does not include students who have a special education or LEP exemption.)
+(The count of eligible students does not include students who have taken TAKS-Modified or TAKS-Alternate assessments, or have a LEP exemption.)
 Students who were absent during the first administration or were not tested for other reasons are included in the counts of students requiring accelerated instruction.